Should I get life insurance?

 It pays to have life insurance

-Depending on how you structure your policy, your family could receive a lump sum of up to $1.5 million in the event of your death or terminal illness diagnosis.
+Depending on how you structure your policy, your family could receive a lump sum of up to $2 million (depending on your age and policy) in the event of your death or terminal illness diagnosis.
 This could help your family achieve your financial goals once you’re gone, whether it’s paying off a mortgage, living a debt-free life, or the cost of private education.

 Should anything happen to you, you want to know that your loved ones can continue the life you've worked hard to provide for them.
 If you think you should get life insurance, now is the time to find out more.